 The Cohen - Davison - Weinberg Community Center provides a beautiful and spacious multi-purpose room ideal for mealtimes, assemblies, concerts, and performances.
 The Crane Early Childhood Center enables our youngest campers to enjoy bunk rooms and an arts & crafts center designed exclusively for them.

-Our pool house, with separate changing rooms for girls and boys, leads to our privately-enclosed beach-entry style swimming pool.
-This graded entrance allows swimmers of all ages and levels to ease into the water.
+Our pool house, with separate changing rooms for girls and boys, leads into our privately-enclosed swimming pool area.
+The graded-entry pool allows swimmers of all ages and levels to ease into the water.
 Our flume slide is guaranteed to make daily swim times fun and exciting.
 Certified lifeguards are always present during swim time.

 Jewish heritage becomes meaningful and beautiful through our small, informal study groups.
 These learning sessions with the counselors, rabbis, and guest speakers are complemented by Jewish activities such as Judaica crafts and challah baking.